kubernetes/enhancements/keps/sig-autoscaling/20181106-in-place-update-of-pod-resources.md

 * PodStatus.ContainerStatus.ResourceAllocated (new object) denotes **actual**
   state of the Pod resources.

-To distinguish between possible states of a Pod resource update, a new PodCondition named ResourceResizeRequired is added, with the following states:
+In order to determine the state of a Pod resource update, we add two new PodConditions named PodResizeSuccess and PodResizePending.

-* (empty) - the default value; resource update awaits reconciliation if ResourceRequirements differs from ResourceAllocated,
-* Requested - Scheduler determined in-place resource resizing is possible, and requested Kubelet to update Pod's resource allocations and limits,
-* Awaiting - awaiting resources to be freed (e.g. via pre-emption),
-* Failed - resource resizing could not have been performed in-place but might be possible if some conditions change,
-* Rejected - resource update was rejected by any of the components involved.
+PodResizeSuccess PodCondition can have the following values:
+* Status: true  - Last resize request was successful,
+  - Reason: Success - Pod was resized successfully,
+* Status: false - Last resize failed,
+  - Reason: FailedNodeCapacity - Node does not have enough room,
+  - Reason: RejectedResourceQuota - Request exceeds ResourceQuota.
+  - Reason: RejectedQoSClassChange - Request attempts to change QoS class,
+  - Reason: Retrying - Controller initiated a retry.

+PodResizePending PodCondition can have the following values:
+* Status: false - PodResizeSuccess PodCondition shows status of last resize,
+  - Reason: Complete - Pod resize request handled to completion,
+* Status: true  - Resize request is being processed,
+  - Reason: AwaitingPreemption - Lower priority Pods being pre-empted,
+  - Reason: AwaitingPodResize - Kubelet is processing Pod resize.

+#### Container Restart Policy

 To provide some fine-grained control to the user, PodSpec.Container.ResourceRequirements is extended with ResizePolicy flag